 In collaboration with Allergan, we have discovered small molecule product candidates for the treatment of chronic pain.
-Chronic pain is a common form of persistent pain that may be related to a number of medical conditions and is often resistant to treatment.
 Our novel alpha adrenergic agonists provide pain relief in a range of preclinical models, without the side effects of current pain therapies, including sedation and cardiovascular and respiratory effects.

 Allergan has conducted several Phase II trials in this program and has reported preliminary results, including positive proof-of-concept in a visceral pain trial in patients that had hypersensitivity of the esophagus, and efficacy signals in two chronic pain trials in the areas of fibromyalgia and irritable bowel syndrome.
 Allergan has announced that it is seeking a partner for the further development of this program and for commercialization in areas predominantly served by general practitioners.